Conservation laws and quantum error correction: towards a generalised matching decoder: Decoding algorithms

 \subsection{Belief propagation}

-Let us finally discuss decoding quantum codes using belief propagation; a standard approach for decoding classical codes~\cite{Gallager1962}.
+Let us finally discuss decoding quantum codes using belief propagation; a standard approach for decoding classical codes in linear time~\cite{Gallager1962}.
 In such decoders, prior information about the error model is updated by passing messages in the form of probability distributions, that correspond to the local error model, between adjacent code variables and nodes of the syndrome.
 Nevertheless, the generalisation of belief-propagation decoders to quantum codes is non-trivial.
 This is due to the fact that quantum codes have many degenerate errors, i.e. equivalent errors that give rise to a common syndrome.
 This can lead message-passing algorithms to produce bad results, as they typically will fail to converge on a fixed error that is consistent with the syndrome of the code~\cite{Poulin08}.

 A number of proposals have been presented to overcome the problem of degenerate error configurations using belief-propagation decoders for quantum codes.
 A recent proposal~\cite{Panteleev2021degeneratequantum} that has received considerable attention combines belief propagation with ordered-statistics decoding.
-This decoder has produced good thresholds for the surface code, see Ref.~\cite{Roffe2020decoding}.
+Supplementing belief-propagation decoding with ordered-statistics decoding has a time complexity that is cubic in $n$~\cite{Panteleev2021degeneratequantum}.
+This decoder has demonstrated good thresholds for topological codes~\cite{Roffe2020decoding, Kuo2022}.
 Furthermore, the decoder serves as a versatile decoder that can compare the performance of LDPC codes more generally~\cite{Panteleev2021degeneratequantum}.

 The renormalisation-group decoder is another approach to generalise belief-propagation decoding for quantum codes~\cite{DuclosCianci10}.
 This decoder uses message passing to coarse grain prior information about the error model to determine the error that has been introduced to a topological code.
 The use of coarse graining, or `renormalisation', means the decoder can be parallelised to run very quickly, with only a logarithmic time overhead in the code length.
 A renormalisation-group decoder has also been used to decode a phenomenological noise model in Ref.~\cite{DuclosCianci14}.